-This section primarily deals with post-service claims (claims for services, drugs or supplies you have already received).
+This Section primarily deals with post-service claims (claims for services, drugs or supplies you have already received).
 See Section 3 for information on pre-service claims procedures (services, drugs or supplies requiring prior Plan approval), including urgent care claims procedures.
-When you see Plan physicians, received services are Plan hospitals and facilities, or obtain your prescription drugs as Plan pharmacies, you will not have to file claims.
-Just present your identification card and pay your deductible, copayment, or coinsurance.
+When you see Plan physicians, receive services at Plan hospitals and facilities, or obtain your prescription drugs at Plan pharmacies, you will not have to file claims.
+Just present your identification card and pay your copayment, coinsurance, or deductible.